Hosting Travelers with Pets | Greece 2021By Wooftogether, Category:

 You’ve probably already spent a lot of time implementing new cleaning protocols in your hotel or rental properties because of Covid-19.
 You’re confident your staff is doing a thorough job and leaving the premises germ-free and spotless.
 Do you really need to add more to their workload by introducing another cleaning protocol for rooms that have been vacated by guests with pets?
-Yes, you do because Covid-19 doesn’t leave behind stray hairs, pet dander, vomit, or pee.
+Yes, you do because Covid-19 doesn’t leave behind stray hair, pet dander, vomit, or pee.

 Being a pet friendly holiday accommodation can mean additional work and increased expenses, but you’ll soon find the boost to business more than compensates.
 Another option you might want to consider is charging a cleaning fee or a pet fee to offset the additional costs.